 Remember that physical back pain usually responds well to appropriate medical treatment.
 Symptoms that remain unresolved despite many varied therapy attempts might be the result of a psychogenic back pain condition.
 In order to cover this possibility, a comprehensive knowledge therapy program should be included into the patient’s back care regimen.

-Although surgery is not used as often for facet joint pain as for most other spinal conditions, it is still prescribed for some patients.
+Although surgery is not used as often for treating facet joint pain as for most other spinal conditions, it is still prescribed for some patients who have not responded favorably to more conservative treatment.
 Before even considering surgery, a patient should usually completely exhaust all enlightened conservative therapy options.

 Spinal decompression is one of the newer approaches used to relieve facet joint pain.
 Although results are not as good as the symptom relief provided to disc problems, spinal decompression is still relatively effective and is non-invasive.